sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ## Chat

-Chat let's you ask Cody general programming questions or questions about your specific code.
-You can chat with Cody in the `Chat` panel of the editor extensions or with the `Ask Cody` button in the Sourcegrapn UI.
+Chat lets you ask Cody general programming questions or questions about your specific code.
+You can chat with Cody in the `Chat` panel of the editor extensions or with the `Ask Cody` button in the Sourcegraph UI.

 Cody uses several search methods (including keyword and semantic search) to find files in your codebase that are relevant to your chat questions.
-It then uses context from those files to provide an informed response based on how your codebase is structured and what it contains.
+It then uses context from those files to provide an informed response based on your codebase.
 Cody also tells you which code files it reads to generate its responses.

 Context retrieval isn't perfect, and Cody will occasionally use incorrect context or hallucinate answers.
 When Cody returns an incorrect response, it is often worth asking the question again in a slightly different way to see if Cody can find better context the second time around.